Domestic Violence Services

 Pinnacle Community Services has been providing a broad range of domestic violence services for over thirty years.
 We provide services to individuals experiencing abuse and their children, as well as educational groups for partners who are abusive.
 Our goal is to work with the whole family to STOP domestic violence.
 Whether you are in need of emergency shelter or counseling, we are ready to answer your call.
 The frequency and severity of the violence may vary dramatically, but the one constant component of domestic violence is one partner’s consistent efforts to maintain power and control over the other.

 24/7 Confidential DV Hotline 716-299-0909

 Passage House Shelter

-Passage House Shelter, a fifteen-bed domestic violence shelter, serving Niagara Falls, North Tonawanda and Niagara County, provides free emergency shelter in a confidential location to individuals who are victims of domestic violence and their children.
-The shelter is staffed 24/7 and someone is available to respond to the needs of victims of domestic violence and their children any time of the day or night.
+Passage House Shelter, a fifteen-bed domestic violence shelter, located in Niagara County, provides free emergency shelter in a confidential location to individuals experiencing domestic violence and their children.
+The shelter is staffed 24/7 and someone is available to respond to individual’s needs and their children any time of day or night.
 Individuals do not need to reside in Niagara County to receive this service.

 Stay where you are wanted and safe – Passage House

 DV Counseling & Support Groups